Context Poisoning Guard

 The generated pack supports:

-- prompt-library publication review,
+- recipe publication review,

 - MCP server intake,